What is a Performance Test Script?

 Purpose of Performance Test Script:

 The main purpose of the performance test script is to simulate the behaviour of a real-world user.
-The virtual users or threads use performance test script and generate the desired load on the server.
-Some of the scripts like Java MQ triggers the messages to test the middleware application.
+The virtual users or threads use a performance test script and generate the desired load on the server.
+Some of the scripts like Java MQ trigger the messages to test the middleware application.

 1. Scripting in the Performance Test environment:

 If the performance test environment is ready then it is a good practice to use it for scripting purposes.
 The biggest advantage to prepare the script in a dedicated performance test environment is that the script can be finalized in the same environment and there is no need to validate the script later.
 When a performance tester develops the scripts in another environment then script validation must be carried out in the performance test environment.
 In addition to this, a performance tester is more confident about the success of the test script when the scripting and execution occur in the same environment.

 2. Scripting in other than Performance Test environment:

 It is a generic scenario to provide another (development or functional testing) environment to create the performance test script.
 There could be many reasons like the performance test environment is not ready or another project is using the shared environment, empty DB etc. To perform the scripting in another environment is not that much worse approach because a performance tester can complete the scripting work in any environment and later on verify the scripts in the performance test environment.
 But script validation is a must before going to start the actual test.